PHCEAC/NotTheQubesHandbook/doc/830-troubleshooting-qube-startup-failure.md

      * if yes, see "extend qrexec timeout"
 * Often this happens due to long housekeeping task at startup
   * Often it is solved by a temporary increase of the timeout.
     * see next:
 * qrexec: increase the timeout
   *  using a command in Dom0 :
      `qvm-prefs <vmname> qrexec_timeout 3600`
    * start the qube again, tail -f the console logfile.
   * if the job succeeds, put the timeout back to default: ```qvm-prefs VMNAME -D``` and verify the template of your qube.
   * if still timeout: is it logical?
 * typical long jobs:
   * this: Job qubes-rootfs-resize.service/start running (57s / no limit)
+  * fsck - the qube was not shut down and it must test the disks
   *